 Savory Quinoa Breakfast Bake {Easy, High Protein}

 I am on a quinoa for breakfast kick lately which inspired this hearty and healthy savory breakfast quinoa bake.
-It reminds me of a mix between baked oatmeal and a frittata.
+I would say it’s a mix between baked oatmeal and a frittata.
+It’s packed with protein, fiber, vitamin D, iron and calcium to provide you with fuel and energy all morning long!

-This recipe makes 4 large servings, so it can be meal prepped in advance for a healthy grab-and-go breakfast.
+This recipe makes 4 large servings so it can be meal prepped in advance for a healthy grab-and-go breakfast.
+It features creamy cottage cheese, protein-packed eggs, fiber-rich black beans, and nutty quinoa with Mexican-inspired flavors.
+Give this recipe a try if you’re sick of oatmeal! {Gluten-Free}

 Why You’ll Want to Make This Quinoa Breakfast Bake